-Juvasshytta is a mountain resort at an elevation of 1.854m (6,082ft) above the sea level, located in Jotunheimen, in Lom municipality, in southern Norway.
+Juvasshytta is a mountain resort at an elevation of 1.854m (6,082ft) above sea level, located in Jotunheimen, in Lom municipality, in Norway.
 With a name that sounds like it came from Star Wars, the road to the summit is the highest road in Norway as well as Northern Europe.

-Casielles is a small ghost town at an elevation of 809m (2,654ft) above the sea level, located in the Asturian council of Ponga, in northern Spain.
+Casielles is a small ghost town at an elevation of 809m (2,654ft) above sea level, located in the Asturian council of Ponga, in Spain.
 Be careful: this narrow road is difficult, with 23 hairpin turns.

 Agios Georgios is a quiet sandy beach with crystalline blue waters, located in the northwestern edge of the island of Folegandros, in the Aegean Sea, part of the Cyclades, in Greece.
 It’s not recommended to visit the beach when it is windy.